Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 Output

-Every time the player hit two matching elements, you should remove them from the sequence and print on the console the following message:
+Every time the player hit twmatching elements, you should remove them from the sequence and print on the console the following message:
 "Congrats!
 You have found matching elements - ${element}!"</br>
-If the player hit two different elements, you should print on the console the following message:
+If the player hit twdifferent elements, you should print on the console the following message:
 "Try again!"</br>
 If the player hit all matching elements before he receives "end" from the console, you should print on the console the following message:
 "You have won in {number of moves until now} turns!"</br>